 Guidance for UK businesses on rules for selling services is available on GOV.UK.
 Information for UK businesses providing services and traveling for business to countries in the EEA and Switzerland is available on GOV.UK.

-The Department for Business, Energy, and Industrial Strategy is publishing enhanced guidance on GOV.UK to help businesses navigate the new business travel rules following the end of the Transition Period.
+The Department for Business and Trade is publishing enhanced guidance on GOV.UK to help businesses navigate the new business travel rules following the end of the Transition Period.
 The guidance covers the entry requirements for each Member State (all EU MS excluding Ireland which is a unique case due to the Common Travel Area with the UK), and Norway, Iceland, Liechtenstein, and Switzerland.
 Each guide provides an overview of the temporary business travel routes available, including any applicable work permit or visa exemptions, eligibility and document requirements, and how work permit/visa applications are made.
 Website links to the relevant page of each Member State website and/or legislation, as well as corresponding visa/work permit applications, are included, where possible to do so.